Engineering and Information Technology Library, Biel/Bienne

 The archive contains abstracts of the works from 2006 to 2011.

 With the browser extension "Lean Library" you can find the full text of the scientific literature available at the BFH.
-The following browsers are recommended: Google Chrome, Firefox, Safari or Opera.
+The following browsers are recommended: Google Chrome, Firefox, Safari, Opera or Edge.
 For Internet Explorer "Lean Library" is only available in a limited version.

 Are you looking for information about a specific topic?
 Do you need help with your research?
 Would you like to find out about the (online) resources available in your subject area?